UnkwUsr/dotfiles/README.md

 * `feh` - images viewer and background setter
 * `fzf` - fuzzy-finder
 * `dunst` - notification-daemon
+* `translate-shell` - cli program to do translations

 Can be installed from aur